-NOTE: Unless replacing an existing Holley Carburetor, you will need to purchase Holley P/N 20-91, spring and perch kit, for Ford automatic transmissions.
+NOTE: Unless replacing an existing Holley® Carburetor, you will need to purchase Holley® P/N 20-91, spring and perch kit, for Ford automatic transmissions.

 - Install the new throttle ball, lockwasher, and retaining nut to the carburetor throttle lever in the same position as the existing carburetor. - 2.
 Insert the transmission kickdown screw with the black retaining clip on the transmission kickdown lever (Figure 2).
 This assembly must be installed according to the detailed drawing (Figure 3).
+See the appropriate service manual and page 8 of these instructions for proper transmission adjustment.